 As FIs grapple with new government lending programs and borrowers with new expectations, it’s important to consider the fair lending implications.
 Make sure your FI is updating policies, procedures, and guidelines to ensure consistency.

-To learn more about managing fair lending challenges during the COVID-19 pandemic, register for our webinar Fair Lending & COVID-19: Strategies for Maintaining Fair Lending Compliance, Wednesday, May 13 at 2 p.m.
+To learn more about managing fair lending challenges during the COVID-19 pandemic, register for our webinar A CFO's Guide to Audit and COVID-19 - What Have We Learned So , Wednesday, May 13 at 2 p.m.
 CT.